gocardless/legacy-api-docs/source/docs/01_api/12_support/02_troubleshooting.md

 ### <a name="switch-env"></a>The payment page begins https://sandbox.gocardless.com but I want to use the live environment
 You have not set your environment to use "production".
-Please see the deployment guide for instructions on how to tell your application to use the live GoCardless environment.

 ### <a name="confirm-failure"></a>My payments are not getting confirmed